-In this article we look at seven (7) ways teachers can make teaching (and learning) in the online classroom more interesting, educational, and not to mention, enjoyable.
+In this article we look at seven (7) ways teachers can make online learning at home more interesting, educational, and not to mention, enjoyable.

 This blog contains affiliate links to highlighted websites and/or resources.
 By clicking on the link and making a purchase we may earn a small commission at no extra cost to you.
 Click here for full disclosure.

 The year 2020 in education brought teachers and online learning together in a significant way.
-Teachers are working hard to organize their online tools to allow for optimal learning in this new educational environment!
+Teachers are working hard to organize their online teaching strategies to allow for optimal learning in this new educational environment!

-Read on to see our recommended 7 ways teachers may inspire great learning in the online classroom.
+Read on to see our recommended 7 ways teachers may inspire great learning when it comes to online learning.

-Online educational tools like Google Classroom or Office 365, can help students to come prepared for the online class with all their materials, books and any homework ready and completed.
+Online educational tools like Google Classroom or Office 365, can help students to organize all their materials, books and any homework ready and completed.

 Online management tools can build bridges between teachers and online learning.